-1 Per participant limit The 2013 Plan, as amended, provides that no more than 1,000,000 shares may be granted to any one participant pursuant to awards under the plan per calendar year.
+Per participant limit The 2013 Plan, as amended, provides that no more than 1,000,000 shares may be granted to any one participant pursuant to awards under the plan per calendar year.
 No repricing of stock options or SARs without stockholder approval The 2013 Plan, as amended, prohibits the direct or indirect repricing of stock options or SARs without stockholder approval.
 No "reload provisions" or dividend equivalents on options or SARs No options or SARs granted under the 2013 Plan, as amended, may contain a provision entitling the optionee to an automatic grant of additional options or SARs in connection with any exercise of the original option or SAR or provide for the payment or accrual of dividend equivalents.
 No discounted stock options or SARs The 2013 Plan, as amended, requires that option or SAR exercise prices must not be less than 100% of the fair market value of a share of common stock on the date of grant.
 Dividends and dividend equivalents on restricted stock and restricted stock units not paid until award vests Any dividends or dividend equivalents paid with respect to restricted stock or restricted stock units will be subject to the same restrictions on transfer and forfeitability as the award with respect to which it is paid.
 "Double-trigger" change in control vesting If awards granted under the 2013 Plan, as amended, are assumed by a successor in connection with a change in control of the Company, such awards will not automatically vest and pay out solely as a result of the change in control.
 Material amendments require stockholder approval Stockholder approval is required prior to an amendment to the 2013 Plan, as amended, that would (i) materially increase the number of shares available thereunder, (ii) expand the types of available awards, (iii) materially expand the class of participants eligible to participate, or (iv) materially increase the benefits available to participants.

 Administered by an independent committee The 2013 Plan, as amended, is administered by the TL&C Committee, which is made up entirely of independent directors.
 Awards subject to forfeiture/clawback Awards under the 2013 Plan, as amended, are subject to recoupment under certain circumstances.
 See "Compensation Recovery Policy" discussion in Part Two of this Proxy Statement.
 Minimum vesting requirements Since 2017, all awards have a minimum one-year vesting period requirement subject to certain limited exceptions.
-No "evergreen" provision The 2013 Plan, as amended, does not include an "evergreen" provision; accordingly, we must periodically ask for stockholder approval to increase the number of shares available under the plan.
+No "evergreen" provision The 2013 Plan, as amended, does not include an "evergreen" provision; accordingly, we must periodically ask for stockholder approval to increase the number of shares available under the Plan.
 Half of executives' annual RSUs are performance-based.
 Annual equity awards to our executive team, including our executive officers, are 50% service-based and 50% performance-based, with shares not earned for a period being forfeited.
-2023 annual bonuses paid out in stock for executives and a majority of employees Annual bonuses for our executive officers are paid in shares of Akamai common stock rather than cash.
-The 2023 annual bonus for a majority of our non-executive employees was paid in shares of Akamai common stock rather than in cash.
-The payment of bonuses in shares of Akamai common stock further aligns the interests of our stockholders, executives and employees.

-The Board believes that approving an additional 5,000,000 shares for issuance under the 2013 Plan is appropriate and in the best interests of stockholders given Akamai's current expectations on hiring created by recent business growth, the highly competitive environment in which we recruit and retain employees, our plans for future acquisitions, the dilution rate of Akamai's peers, and Akamai's historical rate of issuing equity awards and the settlement of 2023 annual bonuses in shares for our executives and a majority of our employees.
-Based on our historical grant practices and planned headcount, we expect that the total number of shares available under the 2013 Plan, if the proposed amendment is approved, would meet our needs through our 2025 Annual Meeting of Stockholders.
-However, the actual duration of the shares reserve will depend on currently unknown factors, such as changes in participation, future grant practices, competitive market practices, acquisitions, forfeiture rates and our stock price, among others.
+The Board believes that approving an additional 7,250,000 shares for issuance under the 2013 Plan is appropriate and in the best interests of stockholders given Akamai's current expectations on hiring created by recent business growth, the highly competitive environment in which we recruit and retain employees, our plans for future acquisitions, the dilution rate of Akamai's peers and Akamai's historical rate of issuing equity awards.
+Based on our historical grant practices and planned headcount, we expect that the total number of shares available under the 2013 Plan, if the proposed amendment is approved, would meet our needs for through our 2024 Annual Meeting of Stockholders.